Travelling With Power Banks: Are They Allowed On Planes?

 What is the largest power bank allowed on a flight?

-The largest power bank allowed on a flight, as per international aviation regulations, has a capacity of up to 100 Watt-hours (Wh) without needing specific airline approval.
-However, power banks with a capacity between 100Wh and 160Wh can typically be carried onboard with airline approval.
+The largest power bank allowed on a flight, as per international aviation regulations, has a capacity of up to 100 Watt-hours (Wh), without needing specific airline approval.
+Essentially, this is the rule of thumb, although as evident above, some airlines will allow you to take a power bank that's slightly larger.
 Power banks exceeding 160Wh are prohibited.
-Each airline may have its own specific guidelines, so it's always best to check with your airline in advance.
+As always, each airline can have its own specific guidelines, so it's always best to check with your airline before you fly.

 Why are power banks restricted on planes?